shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 sadism and vandalism and loss of lives and property that took a lot of effort to construct by hard working, enthusiastic individuals.

-So I say: "do what you want, not what you feel you have to.
+So I say: "do what you want, not what you feel you must.
 The choice is in your hands.
 Whatever you do, I'll accept that."
 These words go back at least to [Moses](https://en.wikipedia.org/wiki/Moses), were [exemplified by Saladin](http://shlomifishswiki.branchable.com/Saladin_Style/) and were